Home » Living with Student Loans » The Student Loan Borrower’s Guide to Getting a Car Loan

 Affiliate Disclosure and Integrity Pledge

-Many student loan borrowers struggle with auto loans.
+Many student loan borrowers struggle with getting approval for auto loans.

-Some are denied.
-Those who can get approved often only qualify for smaller loans or loans with obscene interest rates.
+Some are outright denied, while others might only be approved for smaller loans or face obscene interest rates.

-The good news is that some moves are available to student loan borrowers to help secure an approval and a fair interest rate.
+Fortunately, there are steps that student loan borrowers can take to increase their chances of securing an approval and a fair interest rate.

 Car Loan Basics for Student Loan Borrowers

-Student loans impact car buying in two ways.
+Student loans affect buying a car in a couple of ways.

-Second, student debt has a massive impact on debt-to-income ratios.
-The more student debt you have, the worse the debt-to-income ratio becomes.
+Secondly, student debt heavily impacts your debt-to-income ratio.
+The more student debt you have, the less favorable your debt-to-income ratio appears to lenders.

 Improving Your Debt-to-Income Ratio (DTI)

 The one exception to the rule is for borrowers who qualify for $0 per month payments.
-In that situation, many lenders treat it as though you are on a deferment or a forbearance and use as much as 1% of the loan balance for the monthly payment.
-This substitute figure can devastate an otherwise solid DTI.
+In these cases, many lenders may treat this as if you’re in deferment or forbearance, and they might calculate your monthly payment as 1% of your total loan balance for DTI purposes.
+This assumption can significantly worsen an otherwise healthy DTI ratio.

 Car Loan Quarks to Understand

-If you are applying for a mortgage, there are a ton of borrower protections and uniform standards that apply.
+If you are applying for a mortgage, there are numerous borrower protections and uniform standards that apply.
 The student loan impact on mortgage applications is much easier to understand.
 It also clarifies how a student loan tweak could improve a mortgage application.

-By comparison, car loans are a little more unpredictable.
+By comparison, car loans are slightly less predictable.
 In some cases, car loans offer excellent terms to the consumer because the car loan is being used to help facilitate a car sale.
 In other cases, the car price is an afterthought because the dealer really wants you in a profitable car loan.

 Some consumer protections with auto loans exist, but buyers should still exercise great caution.